yaswanthteja/Python_Resources/Interview_Questions.md

     print("Character is Consonant")

 ```
-# Write a program for Binary to Decimal to conversion
+# 8.Write a program for Binary to Decimal to conversion
 ```
 num = int(input("Enter number:"))
 binary_val = num